andialbrecht/sqlparse/docs/source/intro.rst

    $ git clone git://github.com/andialbrecht/sqlparse.git

-to check out the latest sources from the Mercurial repository.
+to check out the latest sources from the repository.

 Please file bug reports and feature requests on the project site at https://github.com/andialbrecht/sqlparse/issues/new or if you have